colmbaston/mtc/README.md

 * TAM code for `x ? y : z` is generated as if the expression were `!!x * y + !x * z`;
 * `x != y`, `x <= y`, and`x >= y`are implemented as `!(x == y)`, `!(x > y)`, and `!(x < y)`, respectively.

+The compiler also implements a simple TAM code optimiser.
+This iterates a function which performs one optimisation pass until the code is a fixed-point of this function:
+* A peephole optimisation phase inspects a small window of the TAM code at a time, culling redundant instructions and replacing inefficient instruction sequences with more efficient equivalents;
+* a label aliasing phase determines when one label is an alias of another (e.g. when two labels occur consecutively, or a label is immediately followed by an unconditional jump) and merges them.

 ## Usage

 The compiler takes a file path and (optionally) a mode from its command-line arguments: